Skip to main content

 let schema = try db.describe(DescribeResult.self)

-The describe payload includes schema @description(...) / @instruction(...) metadata, derived key-property summaries, endpoint-key metadata, and relationship hints.
+The describe payload includes schema @description(...) / @instruction(...) metadata, stable typeId / propId identifiers, derived key-property summaries, endpoint-key metadata, relationship hints, and mediaMimeProp for @media_uri(...) fields.
 Use this as the canonical machine-readable schema surface from Swift.

 db.compact(options:)